CyVerse-learning-materials/cyverse_mooc/step8.rst

        .. admonition:: Answer

-          Correct answer is D, you must request separate access to use VICE at the |user portal|.
+          Correct answer is D, you must request separate access to use VICE at the |services panel|.
 There is a default 48-hour run time but you can extend your time by requesting this in the Analysis view for the launched application.